-Distinctiveness/special ecological characteristics (unusual veg. & landform features, distribution limits?): The shrubland is distinctive within the ecological district given the size of the shrubland and the population of olearia.
+Distinctiveness/special ecological characteristics (unusual veg. & landform features, distribution limits?):

+The shrubland is distinctive within the ecological district given the size of the shrubland and the population of Olearia.
 Many similar shrublands in the district are much smaller in size and often dominated by matagouri and briar.

-Connectivity (how is the site connected to surrounding communities/areas?): The shrubland is part of a relatively uninterrupted sequence of indigenous communities from the valley floor through to the tall tussock and alpine communities situated at higher elevations in the neighbouring DOC administered Rastus Burn Recreation Area and Remarkables Conservation Area.
+Connectivity (how is the site connected to surrounding communities/areas?):

+The shrubland is part of a relatively uninterrupted sequence of the indigenous communities from the valley floor through to the tall tussock and alpine communities situated at higher elevations in the neighbouring DOC administered Remarkables Conservation Area.